christophergandrud/simPH/README.md

 Gandrud, Christopher.
 2013. [“The Diffusion of Financial Supervisory Governance Ideas.”](https://www.tandfonline.com/doi/full/10.1080/09692290.2012.727362)
 *Review of International Political Economy*.
 20(4): 881-916.

-## Future Plans
+## Thoughts on future versions

-I intend to expand the quantities of interest that can be simulated and graphed for Cox PH models.
+I intended to expand the quantities of interest that can be simulated and graphed for Cox PH models.
 I am also currently working on functions that can simulate and graph hazard ratios estimated from
 [Fine and Gray competing risks models](https://www.jstor.org/stable/2670170).

-I am also working on a way to graph hazard ratios with frailties.
+It would also be great to enable graphing hazard ratios with frailties.

+However, I don't currently plan to make major improvements to the package.
+My ambition is to ensure that it remains stable and on CRAN.

+But pull requests are always welcome!

 ---